Need to know

 You should only really consider a steam-only oven as a complement to your existing multi-function ovenKim Gilmour, CHOICE kitchen expert

 "You should only really consider a steam-only oven as a complement to your existing multi-function oven," says our kitchen expert, Kim Gilmour.

 "And really only if you're frequently steaming in large volumes or multiple dishes such as rice, fish, vegies and/or puddings.
 If this appliance really appeals to you, you might like to consider a combi-steam oven instead, which will give you more functions and save on space."

 If you want to steam foods but only occasionally and in smaller amounts, a stovetop steamer or microwave will get the job done without leaving a hole in your hip pocket – or eating up too much of your free time.

-You can buy several models of fridges these days that come with bluetooth connectivity and in-built speakers, but our fridge expert, Ashley Iredale, is not impressed.
+You can buy several models of fridges these days that come with bluetooth connectivity and built-in speakers, but our fridge expert Ashley Iredale is less than impressed by them.

 "Is it really worth the extra cost and complexity, when you can play music on your existing stereo, bluetooth speaker or even just your phone?"